-The operational cost can be considered as the cost of one or two additional people during the useful life of the system.
+The operational cost can be considered in 1 or 2 additional people during the useful life of the system.
 This assumes that the administrators of the actual system for generation control will take part also in the Network SCADA system, as administrator.

-One additional full-time personnel is needed in the case of a cooperative environment, and two additional personnel in an isolated scenario.
+1 additional full-time personnel is needed in the case of a cooperative environment, and 2 additional personnel in an isolated scenario.

-The reason for those values is the need to guarantee that knowledge remains in the utility and, on top of this, the expert must be available in presence or in call during for 7x 24 hours.
+The reason for those values is the need to guarantee that knowledge remains in the company and, on top of this, the expert must be on call during for 7x 24 hours.
 With one expert, this is not guaranteed due to working calendar availability (vacations or illness).

-So in this case, a minimum of 2 operational experts are required all the time, however more is recommended.
-But in case of coordination between the utilities a third person, could be a reserve for substitution in other utilities, when needed for a limited time.
+So, in this case, a minimum of 2 operational experts are required at all the time, however more is recommended.
+But in case of a consortium (coordination between the utilities), this third person, could be a reserve for substitution in other utilities, when needed for a limited time.